 How to Choose the Best Reception Venue in SF

 This is a photographic guide to selecting the best possible wedding reception venue after your San Francisco city hall wedding.
 This guide was not intended to make specific recommendations about San Francisco wedding reception venues.
 Instead, we want to provide our clients with some useful pointers to help navigate through this all important decision.
-We decided to add this section to allow us to send this information to our many inquiring Engaged couples who ask us.
+We decided to add this section to allow us to send this information to our many inquiring engaged couples.
 It seems to be especially important and tough for out of town clients who are not familiar with San Francisco and it's many restaurants and party spots.
-When I went on the internet to research this, I discovered that there were many guides out there, but all of them simply made recommendations of specific places.
+When I went on the internet to research this myself, I discovered that there were many guides out there.
+Some were useful, but did not really explain how to choose the best ones.
+Most guides simply made recommendations of specific places.
 I didn't want to do that, but instead wanted to help my client find the right place just for them.
 However, if you are looking for specific suggestions, please feel free to reach out to us.
 We will listen to your preferences and answer accordingly with actual San Francisco venues that we are familiar with.
-Also, we are happy to share our own personal experiences with you.
-So here are some important ideas and suggestions:
+Also, we are happy to share our own personal experiences with you to help you decide.
+We have experienced many of them throughout our San Francisco city hall wedding career and have some strong opinions about the various attributes of some of the most popular locales.
+With that in mind, here are some of the best ideas and suggestions for choosing San Francisco reception venues on your own:

-- Talk to a wedding planner - You can even ask your photographer.
-Explain your ideas and desires and see what they recommend.
+- Talk to a wedding planner or your photographer - Explain your ideas and desires and see what they recommend.
 Chances are they will have good feel for local venues that work well with City Hall weddings especially.
 Reach out to people in the business!
-Just make sure the Planner is a San Francisco expert.
+Just make sure the Planner is a San Francisco expert and the wedding photographer has experience.

 - Start with your budget - San Francisco wedding venues can be very pricey.
 Again, as with the guest count, make sure you can afford the venue before you spend too much time researching it.
+You know what you are willing to spend, let the venue coordinator know this right from the start.
 With Covid-19 restrictions still looming large many venues are not back yet.
-Check this too!
+Check this out too!

 - Food and Drink Issues - Make sure your venue has the type of food service you want.
 Do they allow outside caterers?
 Do they supply their own food?
 Do they charge extra for outside alcohol?
 Some of these issues may not matter to you, but it is worth knowing about them in advance.
 Alcohol issues can be a key factor.
 Make sure they handle drink service the way you want them to.

 - Coordinating Staff - Some San Francisco Wedding reception venues provide an in-house coordinator to supervise your event and make sure things go smoothly.
 Others just rely on the existing waiters, managers and bar staff to make sure your party goes smoothly.
 I would strongly recommend you choose a venue who promises you a point person will be in charge.
 This is the only way you will know if the things promised to will be delivered!
 I always ask if the venue coordinator will be present at the actual event.
+They should be able to stay for the majority of your event.
 If they are sending someone else, I would keep looking.

 - Noise issues and Restrictions - This will usually not be an issue for San Francisco wedding receptions, but it is worth asking about.
 Do they have a curfew and are there restrictions on music, etc. It pays to check.
 Covid-19 restrictions should also be investigated.